hackpompey/hackpompey.github.io/src/pages/events/HackGoodVibes.md

 | 16:00 | Show & Tell                 |
 | 17:30 | End of event                |
 | 18:15 | Social (Location TBA)       |

+# Jetsam Challenge <a name="jetsam"></a>

+Stuck for ideas?
+Here's a challenge from our sponsor Jetsam, who are interested in environmental citizen science and tracking waste around the city.

+Their challenge is to make something cool using the Jetsam API.
+Check out the challenge on their website for everything you need to get started (chicken not included)

+## <a href="https://jetsam.tech/challenges/hack-pompey-10" target="_blank" rel="noopener noreferrer">**Jetsam Challenge**</a>

 # Frequently asked questions <a name="faq"></a>